fasterthanlime/semester-project/report.md

 context of C covers, where the relations between multiple covers is often fuzzy and does not obey the rules of a classical, strict type system.

+Quantitative subtyping attributes an affinity score between a pair of types: for example, if two types are equivalent, the score will be maximal.
+If the right-hand-side is a subtype of the left-hand-side, the score will be slightly lower, but still positive.
+Pairs of types that have absolutely no subtyping relation (either via extends, implements, or cover from) such as `ArrayList` and `HashMap`, will yield negative scores.
+Operator overloading and function overloading use quantitative subtyping extensively to find the best match or, if there is none, present a helpful message with the closest match.

 Once the specialization to be used has been determined by quantitative subtyping, the resolution of the `ref` of the static method call is relayed to the specialized version of the class, which will then be written just as a